 Above: Go tall when you have small.
 Use height to create vertical drama in a confined space.
 Annual climbers such as Malabar spinach (or pole beans) perform double duty as architectural interest and dinner ingredient in Harlem.
 Use economical bamboo teepees to support their twining height.

 Above: No budget?
 No problem.
 Buy seed, plant, water, and wait.
-Nicotiana sylvestris (a packet of seeds is $1.99 from Botanical Interests) reaches 5 feet and more by mid-summer and is topped with tubes of perfumed white, heavily scented at night.
-Try Nicotiana mutabilis ($5.95 per plant from Annie’s Annuals) for varied pinks and Nicotiana langsdorfii ($1.89 for a packet of seeds from Botanical Interests) for lime delight.
+Nicotiana sylvestris (a packet of seeds is $1.89 from Botanical Interests) reaches five feet and more by mid-summer and is topped with tubes of perfumed white, heavily scented at night.
+Try Nicotiana mutabilis ($8.95 per plant from Annie’s Annuals) for varied pinks.

 Above: On a South Slope street, urban decay becomes botanical performance art.
 Bounce yellow sunflowers off a tagged wall and suddenly you have a Thing that stops passersby in their tracks.
 Boring wall?
 Arm yourself with a can of spray paint and a packet of seeds and become a garden guerilla.
 Hate the paint?
 Tame it with flowers.